By Li Tong

 We can also see this from the experiences of saints throughout the ages.
 Before God made use of Moses, He first had Moses tempered in the wilderness for 40 years.
 In that time, Moses endured all manner of hardship, there was no one for him to speak with, and he was frequently faced with wild beasts and harsh weather.
 His life was constantly in danger.
 He certainly suffered greatly in such a harsh environment.
 Some people might ask, “Couldn’t God have just directly put Moses to use?
 Why did He have to send him to the wilderness for 40 years first?”
 In this we find God’s benevolence.
 We know that Moses was a straightforward person with a sense of justice, but he had a temper and a tendency to act impulsively out of his idea of righteousness.
 When he saw an Egyptian soldier flogging an Israelite, he struck the Egyptian in the head with a stone, killing him.
 Moses’ inborn temper and heroic spirit were not in accord with God’s will, so if God had directly used him, he would have continued to rely on these characteristics in his actions and never would have been able to complete what he was entrusted with—leading the Israelites out of Egypt.
 This is why God had Moses stay in the wilderness for 40 years, so that he would be more fit for God’s use.
 In such an arduous, hostile environment, Moses was not only constantly praying and calling out to God, but he saw God’s omnipotence and dominance, and relied on God for his continuing survival.
 The temperamental, natural elements of him were worn away, and he developed genuine faith and submission to God.
 So, when God called upon Moses to undertake His commission, leading the Israelites out of Egypt, Moses was able to accept and obey without any resistance, and with God’s guidance, he smoothly carried out God’s commission.

 There’s also the story of Job in the Bible.
-Job underwent the trials of his possessions being stripped away, his children destroyed, and he himself developed boils all over his body, yet in spite of his suffering, he never sinned with his words; he did not complain about God, but accepted everything from God within his heart.
+Job underwent the trials of his possessions being stripped away, his children destroyed, and he himself developing boils all over his body, yet in spite of his suffering, he never sinned with his words; he did not complain about God, but accepted everything from God within his heart.
 He was also able to seek God’s will, and ultimately said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21) and “Shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 He relied on his faith, fear, and submission to God to say these things, and thereby stood witness for God.
 The reason Job was able to stand witness through such great trials was that he believed that God rules all things, and that his belongings and children had all been given to him by God, so it was God’s right to take them away.
 As a created being, he ought to accept and submit.
 Job’s ability to stand in the position of a created being and unconditionally obey the Creator was standing witness for God.
-God later appeared to Job in a storm, and Job saw the sight of God’s back and heard God speak to him with His own mouth; he gained genuine understanding of God.
+God later appeared to Job in a storm, and Job heard God speak to him with His own mouth and saw the sight of God’s back; he gained genuine understanding of God.
 Job reaped a bounty he never would have gained in a comfortable environment, and this was the greatest blessing bestowed upon Job through trials and refinement.
 Just as Job told his friends after his trials, “When He has tried me, I shall come forth as gold” (Job 23:10).